binaryslav/linux-cheat-notes/linux-notes.md

 *

+     cmp file1 file2    - cmp' reports the differences between two files character by character, instead of line by line(something that diff command will do).
+As a result, it is more useful than 'diff' for comparing binary files.
+For text files, 'cmp' is useful mainly when you want to know only whether two files are identical.

+*

      diff -r - to compare one dir to another ( recursively any subdirs found ) -s reports when two files are the same
           -q brief.
 Reports only when files differ